pottaocoding/eeprom-programmer-better-timing/README.md

-this is a fork of the eeprom programmer by ben eater that use the nop instruction on the arduino nano to fix to too long delay on the write enable
+this is a fork of the eeprom programmer by ben eater that uses the nop instruction on the arduino nano to fix to too long delay on the write enable

-this entend the chips lifetime because the normal delay is over ther maximum
+this entends the chips lifetime because the normal delay is over the maximum